therion23/KatanaHacking/USB.md

 ### 0x07 - System information

-- Length 1, Data 0x00 - Returns 10 bytes of Data
+- Length 1, Data 0x00 - Returns 16 bytes of Data, out of which the first six are the USB VID, REV and PID (the rest are 0's).
-- Length 1, Data 0x01 - Returns 7 bytes of Data
-- Length 1, Data 0x02 - Returns firmware version as an ASCII string, 0 terminated
+- Length 1, Data 0x02 - Returns firmware version as an ASCII string, 0 terminated.
-- Length 1, Data 0x03 - Returns 19 bytes representing a 9 bytes hexadecimal value as a 0 terminated ASCII string
+- Length 1, Data 0x03 - Returns the USB serial as an ASCII string, 0 terminated.

-Neither of the above unknown values match the serial number or the Bluetooth MAC address.
+Setting Length to 0 returns the last received answer.

-Also note that there is no way of distinguishing between the responses, i.e. they don't contain information about the requested type.
-The apps for Windows and Android never request anything but the firmware revision (0x02), so the other values are possibly only used by the driver and/or the firmware updater.
+Note that there is no way of distinguishing between the responses, i.e. they don't contain information about the requested type.
+The apps for Windows and Android never request anything but the firmware revision (0x02).

 ### 0x11 - Get equalizer data